jonsamwell/flutter_gherkin/README.md

 ##### screenshot

-To take a screenshot on a step failing you can used the pre-defined hook `AttachScreenhotOnFailedStepHook` and include it in the hook configuration of the tests config.
+To take a screenshot on a step failing you can used the pre-defined hook `AttachScreenshotOnFailedStepHook` and include it in the hook configuration of the tests config.
 This hook will take a screenshot and add it as an attachment to the scenerio.
 If the `JsonReporter` is being used the screenshot will be embedded in the report which can be used to generate a HTML report which will ultimately display the screenshot under the failed step.

 ```
 import 'dart:async';